acnadua/personal_portfolio/README.md

 ### Disclaimer:

 I am NOT a UI designer, I could only implement what's already given so creating this web page by myself is challenging.
 Therefore, I watched and followed a tutorial from PedroTech, whose tutorial is linked below!
-I used for inspiration and to get my web page creation process started because I could not, for the love of me, think of a theme that suits me best.
+I used it for inspiration and to get my web page creation process started because I could not, for the love of me, think of a theme that suits me best.

 ### Reference: